 Figure 2.1.
 Strata (1-23) and main areas (A,B,C,D,D',E and S) used for swept area estimations.
 The main areas are also used for acoustic estimation.
-Additional strata (24-26, main area N) covered in 2014, but not included in the estimations.
+Additional strata (24-26, main area N) covered in 2014 and 2015, but not included in the estimations.

 During the first years the number of trawl stations in each stratum was set based on expected fish distribution in order to reduce the variance, i.e., more hauls in strata where high and variable fish densities were expected to occur.
 During the 1990s trawl stations have been spread out more evenly, yet the distance between stations in the most important cod strata is shorter (16 or 20 NM) compared to the less important strata (24, 30 or 32 NM).
 During the 1990s considerable amounts of young cod were distributed outside the initial four main areas, and in 1993 the investigated area was therefore enlarged by areas D', E, and the ice-free part of Svalbard (S) (Fig. 2.1 and Table 3.5), 28 strata altogether.
 In the 1993-1995 survey reports, the Svalbard area was included in A' and the western (west of 30°E) part of area E. Since 1996 a revised strata system with 23 strata has been used (Figure 2.1).
 The main reason for reducing the number of strata was the need for a sufficient number of trawl stations in each stratum to get reliable estimates of density and variance.
-In later years a few pre-defined trawl stations have been performed north of the strata system due to increased abundance of cod in these areas, and in 2014 the investigated area was enlarged by three new strata in northwest, 24-26 (main area N, Fig. 2.1).
-However, the data are so far not included in the estimation of standard abundance indices.
+In later years a few pre-defined trawl stations have been performed north of the strata system due to increased abundance of cod in these areas, and in 2014 and 2015 the investigated area was extended by three new strata in northwest, 24-26 (main area N, Fig. 2.1, blue lines in the distribution maps, e.g. Fig 5.1).
+However, the results from these additional strata are so far not included in the estimation of standard abundance indices.